ZSShen/MeltingPot/README.md

 For the other two kinds of plugins, the build rule is the same.

 ## **Usage**
-To run the engine, we should first specify some relevant configurations.
+To run the engine, we should specify some relevant configurations.
 The example is shown in `./engine/cluster.conf`.
-And we discuss these parameters below:
+We discuss these parameters below:

 | Parameter | Description |
 | ------------- | ------------- |